 Eye cleaning should be part of the dogs weekly grooming and maintenace tasks.
 Keep the eyes free of gunk and crustiness by using a damp cotton wool ball or pad soaked in lukewarm sterile water.
 Using the soaked cotton wool wipe outwards from the corner of the eye towards the ear.
 Be careful not to scratch the cornea.
-Use dog eye wash if you see redness, which is common during dry winters.
+Use dog eye wash such as Vetericyn if you see redness, which is common during dry winters.

 Keep the eye moisturised by using a soothing lubricant such as Carbomer ointment, gel or drops.

 Chloramphenicol can be used for treating more serious issues such as Bacterial Conjunctivitis, Blepharitis & Stye’s.
 Chloramphenicol is an antibiotic that is predominately used to treat bacterial infections that affect the front surfaces of the eye (and is available via Veterinary Prescription).

 How to Use Eye Ointments, Gels or Drops Properly

 Note: In the event of acute or chronic eye diseases your vet should be consulted.

 Wash your hands thoroughly with soap and water.

 Avoid touching the tip of the tube or bottle against the eye or anything else - the medication and its container must be kept clean.

 Holding the tube between your thumb and forefinger, place it as near to the eyelid as possible without touching it.